sbcfiregis/DefensibleSpaceInspections/HowTo.md

 11) Save layer at L:/GIS/Base Data/DSP/2019 DSP Program/CAL FIRE AGOL/ > create a new folder with date as "20190708" > Save as a shapefile and named: __"2019_SBC_defensible_space_inspections_CALFIRE"__
 12) Once layer finishes saving, add to map and verify shapefile saved correctly, close out.
 13) Navigate to file in windows explorer and zip the shapefile.
-14) Import to AGOL by following steps 16-21 above (except search for and update __"2019_SBC_defensible_space_inspections_CALFIRE"__)
+14) Import to AGOL by following steps 16-21 above ***MUST DISABLE SYNC IN SETTINGS IN ORDER TO OVERWRITE, THEN RE-ENABLE AFTER UPLOAD**
+(except search for and update __"2019_SBC_defensible_space_inspections_CALFIRE"__)